-‡ Costs include incremental equipment costs as well as installation costs.
+Costs include incremental equipment costs as well as installation costs.

-‡‡ Operating Cost Savings are calculated based on the life cycle costs analysis and national impact analysis as discussed in detail below.
+^{‡‡}Operating Cost Savings are calculated based on the life cycle costs analysis and national impact analysis as discussed in detail below.
 See sections IV.F and IV.H of this document.
 DOE's NIA includes all impacts (both costs and benefits) along the distribution chain beginning with the increased costs to the manufacturer to manufacture the equipment and ending with the increase in price experienced by the consumer.
-DOE also separately conducts a detailed analysis on the impacts on manufacturers (the MIA).
-See section IV.J of this document.
-In the detailed MIA, DOE models manufacturers' pricing decisions based on assumptions regarding investments, conversion costs, cashflow, and margins.
+DOE models manufacturers' pricing decisions based on assumptions regarding investments, conversion costs, cashflow, and margins.
 The MIA produces a range of impacts, which is the rule's expected impact on the INPV.
 The change in INPV is the present value of all changes in industry cash flow, including changes in production costs, capital expenditures, and manufacturer profit margins.
-The annualized change in INPV is calculated using the industry weighted average cost of capital value of 9.1% that is estimated in the manufacturer impact analysis (see chapter 12 of the final rule TSD for a complete description of the industry weighted average cost of capital).
-For commercial water heaters, those values are -\$4 million and -\$2 million.
-DOE accounts for that range of likely impacts in analyzing whether a TSL is economically justified.
-See section V.C of this document.
-DOE is presenting the range of impacts to the INPV under two markup scenarios: the Preservation of Gross Margin scenario, which is the manufacturer markup scenario used in the calculation of Consumer Operating Cost Savings in this table, and the Preservation of Operating Profit Markup scenario, where DOE assumed manufacturers would not be able to increase per-unit operating profit in proportion to increases in manufacturer production costs.
-DOE includes the range of estimated annualized change in INPV in the above table, drawing on the MIA explained further in Section IV.J, to provide addition
+The annualized change in INPV is 2 of the final rule TSD for a complete description of the industry weighted average cost of the industry weighted average cost of the industry weighted average of impacts to the INPV under two markup scenarios: the Preservation of Gross Margin scenario, which is the manufacturer markup scenario used in the calculation of Consumer Operating Cost Savings in this table, and the Preservation of Operating Profit Markup scenario, where DOE assumed manufacturers would not be able to increase per-unit operating profit in proportion to increases in manufacturer production costs.
+DOE includes the range of estimated annualized change in INPV in the above table, drawing on the MIA explained further in Section IV.J, to provide additional context for assessing the estimated impacts of this rule to society, including potential changes in production and consumption, which is consistent with OMB's Circular A-4 and E.O.
+12866.
+If DOE were to include the INPV into the annualized net benefit calculation of this inal rule, the annualized net benefits of this count rate.
+Parentheses () indicate negative values.